 Instructions:

-Please submit the 6 month PPR to the Project Manager with any supporting documents: meeting minutes, stakeholder consultation, photos, maps, reports, etc. If workplan is tracked bi-annually, please annex to report.
+The time period for this report is the first six months of the current project year.
+Please submit the 6-month PPR to the WWF GEF Project Manager.
+Please annex any supporting documents: workplan tracking (if applicable), meeting minutes, stakeholder consultation, photos, maps, reports, etc. You may erase gray text when submitting report.

 Outcomes and Impacts Achieved